The Symptoms and Treatment for Gout

 - Refined grains without germ (seed)

-Foods like white meat, fish, whole grains or grains with germ, sodas, asparagus, spinach, and mushrooms should be consumed very moderately, avoiding them in excess at all costs.
+Finally, foods like white meat, fish, whole grains or grains with germ, sodas, asparagus, spinach, and mushrooms should be consumed in moderation and you should avoid them in excess at all costs if you have gout.

 There are lists in which foods are classified by their purine content (high, moderate, and negligible).
 These can be consulted as a reference, but the best option is to always prioritize what your doctor indicates.It might interest you...